 A butterfly rash is a distinctive, red, blotchy facial rash that can occur in people with lupus.
 It typically covers the cheeks and bridge of the nose, which may worsen when sunlight is exposed.
 Though the butterfly rash is not usually painful, it can be unsightly and may cause embarrassment or low self-esteem.
 See your healthcare provider for treatment options if you develop a butterfly rash.
-There are many ways to treat a butterfly rash, including topical steroids and oral medications.
+There are many ways to treat a butterfly rash, including topical oral medications.
 You must never ignore it.

 - Slow Sores

 Slow sores are a type of skin allergy that can be extremely dangerous if left untreated.
 These sores typically start out as small, red bumps on the skin.
 They may also itch or burn.
 If slow sores are not treated, they can turn into large, painful ulcers.
 Additionally, slow sores can lead to severe infections and even death.
 Therefore, seeing a doctor as soon as possible is important if you develop any slow sores.

 Slow sores are most commonly caused by bacteria, viruses, or other foreign substances that come into contact with the skin.
 However, they can also be caused by certain medical conditions or medications.
 If you have open wounds on your skin, you are at an increased risk of developing slow sores.
 People with weakened immune systems are also more susceptible to skin allergies.

 A yellow coloring to the skin can indicate jaundice, a condition caused by a buildup of bilirubin in the blood.
 Jaundice is often a sign of liver disease and can also be a symptom of other conditions like pancreatitis or cancer.
 If you notice that your skin has taken on a yellowish hue, you should see a doctor immediately for further testing before it gets more severe.